 Our senior app developer recently picked up a bonzer Biscuit, something completely different than what he usually rides, and has fallen in love with its speed.
 “It's great because it's fast and loose,” Britt relays to him.
 “That's what we wanted with that shape, you want to go fast because it feels good but you want to have some control while feeling like you can really let it go.
 Fast and loose.
 And I am so pumped that's what you're getting out of it – that makes me happy.”

 For decades, Channel Islands has been at the pinnacle of high performance surfing.
-A team of surfers help sculpt the brand into a powerhouse of surf royalty; Zeke Lau, Sage Erickson, Dane Reynolds, Kelly was a like son to Britt's father, Al Merrick.
+A team of surfers help sculpt the brand into a powerhouse of surf royalty; Zeke Lau, Sage Erickson, Dane Reynolds, Kelly was like a son to Britt's father, Al Merrick.
 But ask Britt about it and it's as important for the average surfer to find their perfect board than it is for high performance athletes.
 So while Mr Merrick was taking a tour of the Old Continent, we decided to sit down with him under the glow of a warm European bake and talk shop.
 No waves, it's been flat for what feels like an eternity, so we cracked a few cold ones and got into it instead.

 MSW: How would you define the ethos of Channel Islands?